-Initial GSP Implementation Phase (2020 - 2025): Funding for the initial phase will be obtained from the annual contributions of the MGA member agencies.
-The contribution amounts will be assessed based upon the MGA's annual budget.
-This funding approach will be reevaluated over time as the GSP implementation progresses.
-The MGA will pursue funding from state grants.
+Initial GSP Implementation Phase (2020 - 2025): Funding for the initial phase will be obtained from the annual contributions of MGA member agencies.
+This funding approach will be reevaluated over time.
+The MGA will also continue to pursue grant funding when available.

-Ongoing GSP Implementation (2026 - 2040): As authorized under SGMA, the MGA may impose fees, including, but not limited to, permit fees and fees on groundwater extraction or other regulated activity, to fund the costs of a groundwater sustainability program.
-The MGA had an initial evaluation of funding mechanisms and fee criteria completed to identify opportunities to recover the costs of GSP administration and management.
-The findings are in Appendix A5-1.
-It concluded the development of a funding mechanism is critical to facilitate the successful implementation of the GSP.
-A key success factor is preparing a cost allocation that is equitable to GSA members and basin users.
-As the GSP Implementation proceeds, the MGA will further evaluate the funding mechanisms, the potential application of fees and the fee criteria to users.
+Ongoing GSP Implementation (2026 - 2040): As authorized under the SGMA, the MGA may impose fees including, but not limited to, permit fees and fees on groundwater extraction or other regulated activity to fund the costs of a groundwater sustainability program.
+The MGA had an initial evaluation of funding mechanisms and fee criteria completed to identify alternatives to recover the costs of GSP administration and Basin management.
+The report is discussed in Section 5.1.4 and attached as Appendix 5-A.Any alternative cost allocation should be equitable to MGA members and basin users.
+As the GSP implementation proceeds, the MGA may further evaluate funding mechanisms, and possible application of fees to users.